FerdinandEiteneuer/NeuralNet/README.md

 ## features

-* fully connected, conv2d and dropout layer
+* dense, conv2d, maxpool2d, flatten and dropout layer
-* activation functions (tanh, sigmoid, relu, lrelu, softmax)
-* loss functions (mse, crossentropy)
+* crossentropy and mse loss functions
+* sgd with momentum and nadam optimizers
 * gradient checking
-* sgd with momentum and nadam optimizer
+* tanh, sigmoid, relu, lrelu and softmax activation functions
 * L1, L2, L1_L2 regularizers
+* normal and xavier initialization
+* API is copied from keras

 ## example of the API